-Ensure City infrastructure systems are updated and modernized to meet current and future needs of Yorkville residents
+Ensure City infrastructure systems are updated and modernized to meet the needs of current residents and future development.

 - Update the City water supply infrastructure plan. - Coordinate sanitary system improvements with the Yorkville-Bristol Sanitary District - Evaluate and plan for future sanitary line extensions in areas where future growth and development is expected.